emonarafat/CommonExtensions/README.md

 ##### Summary

-allows an action to be taken on an object if it is castable as the given type, with no return value. if the target does not match the type, does nothing
+allows an action to be taken on an object if it is cast able as the given type, with no return value. if the target does not match the type, does nothing

 ##### Parameters